 Fast forwarding twenty years to 2012 when I had already started working and had a family of my own did I really get the chance to understand Ray and his style of movie making.
 During the summer vacations my wife would visit her parents in Ranchi along with our daughter Rianna.
 I had to obviously stay back in Kolkata due to office commitments and during these long days of forced bachelorhood I would often watch Ray Classics.

 One fine day I chanced upon Aranyer Din Ratri, since my wife was from the state of Jharkhand and moreover being from the Munda Tribe this movie struck a chord in me.
 Somehow I wished to make such journey along with friends in a car on my own someday.

-As per our schedule we took the following route Ranchi à Betla à Netarhat à Ranchi.
+As per our schedule, we took the following route Ranchi à Betla à Netarhat à Ranchi.
 Betla which is part of the Palamu range also happened to be the place where Aranyer Din Ratri was extensively shot.
-When the car crossed the North Koel river overlooking Kechki confluence I remembered the shot from the movie where the four protagonist were entering the Palamu village.
+When the car crossed the North Koel river overlooking Kechki confluence I remembered the shot from the movie where the four protagonists were entering the Palamu village.

 One of the days during our stay in Betla we decided to visit Kechki confluence, this meant that we were actually following Ray in his journey to the famous Kechki Forest Rest House.
 Though most of the surroundings have changed but I managed to stich some of the scenes.

 The Koel Forest Rest House is around ten kilometres from the main Betla forest entrance.
 Though there are provisions to stay here but you must remember that this is not a hotel and expecting an attached restaurant is out of the question.
 You need to book this by contacting the Jharkhand Government – Department of Forest.
 Once approved there is a caretaker who doubles up as a cook also to look after you.
 You need to provide him with the raw materials with which he will happily cook for you.